IN THE MOUNTAINS OF FIRE

 So–nobody strictly forbade me to volunteer.
 I strap on my flit; it fits surprisingly comfortably, the stiffness hardly noticeable.
 Then, before anyone’s the wiser, I pick up another gun and follow Damien, saluting him.
 He gives me back a grin that for a second almost looks like his old self.
 When I catch up he winks and hands me a leaf, for we have a long journey ahead of us, and trouble at the end.
 Makhliya doesn’t have to know about that, either.

 We take the tunnel that will turn into a canyon.
 The echo of our footsteps puts me on edge; I hadn’t remembered that part.
 But then I hadn’t come through here entirely conscious, either.
-I force myself to remember that miles of mountain insulate the sound.
+I force myself to recall that miles of mountain insulate the sound.
 Still, it bothers me that I couldn’t possibly distinguish an enemy’s footfalls from our own.
 We all huddle close to Betany, since she carries the lantern (even Marduk does, trying to look brave about it) but the shadows teem with ghosts–we all feel it.
 And none of us say a word about it.

 Even Marduk can’t hold back the gust of a sigh, relieved to enter the dim ravine light–moonlight, as it so happens, effulging through the canyon-mists, for we have marched the afternoon away and gone well into the night.
 I no longer care, now, about the vagaries of time, the way it can stretch or contract.